sophistic/quackquack/README.md

     {
       id: "1703123456789",
       name: "Helper Bot",
-      context: "Assists users with general tasks."
+      context: "Assists users with general tasks.",
+      systemPrompt: "You are a helpful assistant that assists users with general tasks.
+Be friendly, professional, and provide clear, actionable responses."
     },
     {
       id: "1703123456790",
       name: "Code Assistant",
-      context: "Specialized in helping with programming tasks and code review."
+      context: "Specialized in helping with programming tasks and code review.",
+      systemPrompt: "You are an expert code assistant specializing in software development.
+Provide accurate, efficient, and well-documented code solutions."
     }
   ];
   localStorage.setItem("agents", JSON.stringify(agents));